consoledotdev/home/content/tools/server-monitoring.md

 the UI.
 This takes you to a query builder so you can easily customize what is visualized with different chart types, filters, limits, sorting and aggregation functions.
-This is a powerful way to build graphs, especially when you can choose between New Relic’s custom dialect of SQL ([NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/)) or switch to [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)-style
+This is a powerful way to build graphs, especially when you can choose between New Relic's custom dialect of SQL ([NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/)) or switch to [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)-style